maxmoebus/starter-hugo-academic/content/_index.md

       text: |
         I am working as a PhD student with Professor Christian Holz at the [Sensing, Interaction & Perception Lab](https://siplab.org/) at [ETH Zurich](https://inf.ethz.ch/).
 My focus lies on applying statistics and statistical machine learning to large medical datasets.

-        My research primarily revolves around biomedical time series for disease modeling and prediction.
-Initially, I analyzed ratings of perceived health using wearable sensor data in intensive longitudinal studies (see my [<ins>Publications on perceived health</ins>](./tags/perceived-health/)).
-Since then, I have developed methods to enhance the information extracted from wearables (e.g., [<ins>Nightbeat</ins>](./publication/2024-11-15-bhi-hraccsleep/)) and modeled disease and mortality risk based on wearable sensors at a population scale (see preprints on the UK Biobank).
-Currently, I am exploring methodologies to link irregular, multimodal biomedical time series to disease outcomes, focusing on interpretability and causality.
+        My research primarily revolves around biomedical time series for disease (risk) modeling.
+Initially, I analyzed perceived health using wearable sensor data in intensive longitudinal studies (see my [<ins>Publications on perceived health</ins>](./tags/perceived-health/)).
+Since then, I have developed new methods to extract information from wearables (e.g., [<ins>Nightbeat</ins>](./publication/2024-11-15-bhi-hraccsleep/)) and modeled disease and mortality risk based on wearable sensors at a population scale (see preprints on the UK Biobank).
+Currently, I am exploring methodologies to link irregular, multimodal biomedical time series to disease outcomes with a focus on interpretability and causality.

-        **Research Interests:**
-        - Predictive Medicine & Mobile Health
-          - Wrist-worn Wearables
-          - Perceived Health
-        - Statistical Machine Learning
-          - Methods for Event Prediction
-          - Methods for Multimodal Irregular Time Series
-          - Interpretability & Causality
     design:
       spacing:
          is_fullscreen: true